-To date, LAFCO has received written updates from CCCFPD, CSA EM-1 and ECCFPD.
+To date, LAFCO has received written updates from CCCFPD, CSA EM-1, ECCFPD and RHFD.
 The CCCFPD report provides updates on coordination and collaborative efforts in West County and on various other activities within the District's service area (Attachment 1).
 The CSA EM-1 report provides an update on the success of the partnership to provide ambulance services in Contra Costa County (Attachment 2).
 The ECCFPD report provides updates on District governance and the upcoming shift to a directly elected Board of Directors, and the status of fire stations, staffing and finances (Attachment 3).
-Also, the Pinole City Manager has advised LAFCO that Scott Kouns will start as the new Fire Chief on October 9th; the City will provide additional information at the LAFCO meeting.
-We thank these agencies for their written updates and anticipate the other agencies will provide verbal updates at the LAFCO meeting on October 11, 2017.
+The RHFD report provides updates on the District's successful 2016 ballot measure, completion of a fiscal analysis and stabilization report and on collaborative efforts with other local agencies (Attachment 4).
+The Pinole City Manager advised LAFCO that Scott Kouns started as the new Fire Chief on October 9th; the City will provide additional information at the LAFCO meeting.
+We thank these agencies for their written updates and anticipate the other agencies will provide verbal updates at the LAFCO meeting on November 8, 2017.